4 Steps to Adapting Your Manufacturing Lines to Change

 - Defining the objectives of the cart

-- Analysing the material movement and transportation requirements
+- Analyzing the material movement and transportation requirements

 - Create multiple design options for the material handling cart

-- Evaluate each design option and select the most adequate option
+- Evaluate each design option and select the adequate option

 - Implement the chosen design and train employees on proper usage.

-If this process is properly done, the results will lead to multiple benefits for the manufacturer such as: a reduction in manual transformation, transparent information sharing, employee safety and reduced downtime.
-All these will definitely increase production capacity and output substantially while ensuring product quality standards are adhered to.
+If this process is done correctly, the results will lead to multiple benefits for the manufacturer, such as a reduction in manual transformation, transparent information sharing, employee safety, and reduced downtime.
+All these will increase production capacity and output substantially while ensuring product quality standards are adhered to.

 Step 3 – Embracing Digital Transformation

 Material handling equipment is also not left out in the digitization revolution.
-Carts can also be equipped with sensors to determine the weight of equipment they carry, as well as, RFID technology to track their movement.
-The ability to track the movement of material handling carts will simplify the transfer of information and ensure the next phase in a production line gets its material on-time.
+Carts can also be equipped with sensors to determine the weight of the equipment they carry, as well as RFID technology to track their movement.
+The ability to track the progress of material handling carts will simplify the transfer of information and ensure the next phase in a production line gets its material on-time.

 Step 4 – Ensuring interconnectivity and Predictive Analysis

-According to studies from PWC, 72% of manufacturers across the automotive, aerospace, industrial manufacturing and discrete manufacturing communities will integrate Industry 4.0 process by 2020.
-Therefore, to remain competitive your manufacturing lines must adapt or be left behind.
-At FlexQube, we can help you take the major step of customizing your material handling equipment to meet the challenges of this new industrial age.
-Our experienced engineers understand the technical process of designing customized carts to meet your particular requirements, the FlexQube concept allows you to embrace change and the ever-changing environment that manufacturers exist within.
+According to studies from PWC, 72% of manufacturers across the automotive, aerospace, industrial manufacturing, and discrete manufacturing communities will integrate Industry 4.0 process by 2020.
+Therefore, to remain competitive, your manufacturing lines must adapt or be left behind.
+At FlexQube, we can help you take the significant step of customizing your material handling equipment to meet the challenges of this new industrial age.
+Our experienced engineers understand the technical process of designing customized carts to satisfy your particular requirements, and the FlexQube concept allows you to embrace change and the ever-changing environment that manufacturers exist within.